KounianhuaDu/CodeGRAG/ReadMe.md

-# Graph Syntax RAG
+# CodeGRAG

-This is the repo for Graph Syntax RAG.
+This is the repo for CodeGRAG.

 ## Requirements